bludit-plugins/media-plus/README.md

-Media - The advanced Media & File Manager
+Media+ - The advanced Media & File Manager
 =========================================

 The Media Bludit Plugin adds a feature-rich Media & File Manager to your Bludit Website.

 You can use **Media** directly on its own custom administration page, but it also takes over the known "Images" popup on the content creation view.
-So you don't need to switch between your browser tabs to directly insert your files (the **Media** Plugin supports Audio, Video & PDF files too).
+So you don't need to switch between your browser tabs to directly insert your files (the **Media+** Plugin supports Audio, Video & PDF files too).

 **Media requires PHP 7.2.0 (or above), so please check your PHP version first!**